-Doctors must remember that where a patient has capacity, patient consent must be sought before disclosing any patient information to a third party.
-Confidentiality should not be breached and records should not be released without patient consent, subject to rare exceptions (set out below).
-Please see our factsheet on Confidentiality available on our website.
+GPs must remember that where a patient has capacity, patient consent must be sought before disclosing any patient information to a third party.
+Confidentiality should not be breached, and records should not be released without patient consent, subject to rare exceptions (set out below).
+Please also see our factsheet on Confidentiality available on our website.

-Medical Records Requests
+Requests for Medical Records